ryangerardwilson/rtutor/courses/python.md

 #### Lesson 4A: Dictionaries

-    # A dictionary is a useful way to define an object that consists of named
+    # A dict is a useful way to define an object that consists of named
     # fields, and performing fast lookups on unordered data.
     prices = {} # Preferred syntax, but same as empty set, so be careful - as
                 # it may impact readability